-Online bookkeeping solutions typically use cloud-based software to connect you with an experienced team of bookkeepers.
+Online bookkeeping solutions typically use cloud based software to connect you with an experienced team of bookkeepers.
 These individuals handle your books for you.
 The service is similar to a firm but usually more affordable.

-Accounting is a higher-level process that uses the financial data gathered by bookkeepers or business owners and then produces financial models.
+We can also refer to it as a higher-level process that uses the financial data gathered by bookkeepers or business owners and then produces financial models.

+It helps to track the inflows and outflows of money, helping businesses make informed decisions about their finances.
 Accounting is more subjective than what you do in bookkeeping, which is mainly transactional.

 Some of the aspects of accounting include:

-- Preparing the adjusting entries
+Preparing the adjusting entries

-- Helping the business owner understand the impact of different financial decisions
+Helping the business owner understand the impact of different financial decisions

-- Handling income tax returns
+Handling income tax returns

-- Analysing operation costs
+Analysing operation costs

-- Reviewing the company's financial statements
+Reviewing the company's financial statements

-One of the most important parts of the accounting process is to analyse the financial reports, which help you make a business decision.
+One of the essential parts of the accounting process is to analyse the financial reports, which help you make a business decision.